Have you ever tried to stitch needlepoint from a knitting chart and felt the end result was distorted?

 It’s easy to do needlepoint from the chart, but what if you want that lacy grid around the solid design which is so characteristic of filet crochet?

 Begin by choosing threads and canvas with a good contrast in color between the two.
-Traditionally Filet Crochet was done with white threads, but pick a color and stitch on white canvas.
+Traditionally Filet Crochet was done with white threads, or pick a color and stitch on white canvas.
 For the example, I’ve used a hand-dyed white thread on Victorian Green canvas.

 Make the grid as large as you want.
 The end result will be a solid design against an obvious grid, just like Filet Crochet, but in needlepoint.